ConorCorp/ConorCorp.github.io/content/retros/retro-2024-11/index.md

 - The cultural readymade, Marcel Duchamp, taking something people know and distorting it is very profound to people.

 # What are my goals for next month?
+> You can’t connect the dots going forward, only back.
+>
+>Steve Jobs
+>
+> *Make sure these goals trend the dots towards my goal, being in front of the right people, focusing time where it matters, etc.*

 I'll try to be more realistic this month, because 10 days are already gone and I only have 1 weekend free before Ireland.

 - Finish booking Ireland